What are the benefits of deep tissue massage?

 The person receiving a deep tissue massage lies on their back or stomach in one position while a professional massage therapist applies specific pressure to particular body parts.

-Massage is helpful because it relieves muscle tension and stimulates the flow of blood.
+Massage is helpful because it relieves muscle tension and increases blood flow.
 At the same time, it releases oxytocin and serotonin, the happy hormones, and lowers psychological stress.

-Most deep muscle massages focus on major muscle groups, such as the lower back or neck, as well as the tendons and joints that are vulnerable to injuries or strains.
-Some specific body parts that tense up when you are under stress, such as the hips, neck, and shoulders, can benefit the most from this kind of deep manipulation.
+Most deep muscle massages focus on major muscle groups, such as the lower back and neck, as well as the tendons and joints that are vulnerable to injury or strain.
+Some specific body parts that tense up under stress, such as the hips, neck, and shoulders, can benefit most from this kind of deep manipulation.

 Numerous individuals regard DTM as a type of sports massage that includes physical therapy, principally for the neuromusculoskeletal system, to prevent injuries, improve joint mobilisation and muscle recovery, and treat disability and pain.